 It’s unfathomable that next summer will be my 20th high school reunion.
 Last I checked, I’m still living in an apartment with three other girls, drinking a daily dose of Dr. Pepper and listening to The Cranberries while stressing over that geology final.

-Apparently not, according to the three people calling me Mom every thirty seconds or so, along with certain items on my daily to-do list like, “Talk to kid’s speech therapist” and “Schedule Skype meeting with that editor.”
+Apparently not, according to the three people calling me Mom every thirty seconds along with certain items on my daily to-do list like, “Talk to kid’s speech therapist” and “Schedule Skype meeting with that editor.”
 I blinked and became a grown-up.

 What do you wish you had known in college (and in your first few years post-college) about the art of simple living?
 Were there things you wish you had done with your time, your money, your energy?
 Or things you wish you hadn’t bothered with?
 I am a college senior, graduating in a year’s time, and I really love the idea of a simple life that allows you to spend time and resources on the things you really want to do, and I’d love some advice on how to try to live that way now.

 I don’t have a lot of regrets, but I do have one… I didn’t pay off my school loans as fast I could.
 I bought in to the idea that they’re no big deal, so I let them linger, and linger, and linger.
 In fact, I didn’t pay them off in full until ten years later, which is also not a big deal, but looking back, I could have done it sooner.

 I am glad, however, that I traveled soon after graduation, working for a non-profit in Kosovo (where I ultimately met Kyle, so that worked out).
 There is hardly ever another time in your life when you have the most freedom and fewest responsibilities, so I highly recommend getting out there and serving in some capacity.
 Not escaping—serving.
 You’ll learn more than you imagine about the world, and by proxy, about yourself.